lfishRhungry/zbanner/README.md

 - GCC
 - Clang

-With dependencies installed we can build xtate by CMake with parameters or with given script quickly:
+After dependencies installed we can build xtate by CMake with parameters or with given script quickly:

 ```
 ./build.sh [debug]